-Never allow children or

-on the machine.
+Never set machinery in motion before ensuring that everyone in the vicinity is aware of your intentions.

-animals in the vicinity where

-machines are working and

-never allow anyone to ride
+Never allow children or animals in the vicinity where machines are working and never allow anyone to ride on the machine.

-\triangle

-aware of your intentions.
-Never wear loose clothing and always tie back long hai motion before ensuring that everyone in the vicinity is and always tie back long hair whilst working on the picking area of the machine.
+Never wear loose clothing and always tie back long hair whilst working on the picking area of the machine.